prof3ssorSt3v3/mad9034/docs/deliverables/majorProject/part8.md

 2. **Test Script**

-   - Develop a detailed Test Script directly in your Figma File.
+   - Develop a detailed Test Script directly in your Figma file.
    - Utilize the resources provided for guidance.
    - Reflect on test scripts used in previous tests to inform your approach.